tnichols89/tnichols89.github.io/_posts/2023-10-19-support-vector-machine.md

 \mathbb{1} \left\{ \text{<conditional>} \right\}
 $$

-is referred to as the "indicator function".
+is referred to as the "indicator function."
 It simply evaluates to the number to the left ($\mathbb{1} in this case$) when the `<conditional>` inside of the curly braces evaluates to true.
 This notation is often used for counting in ML texts.

 > This gradient counts the number of incorrect classifications with scores that were not at least $\Delta$ lower than the correct classification score and scales the negation of the sample feature vector $x_i$ by that value.
 The optimizer - typically stochastic gradient descent with a linear model like this - will then use that value to either update $w^T_{y_i}$ to yield a higher score or not make any changes at all if $w^T_{y_i} x_i > w^T_j x_i$ by at least $\Delta$ for all negative classifications $j$.
 {: .prompt-info}